-the concept of ‘wellness’ feels so on trend these days that it is often easy to be turned off by it all. so many people seem to be jumping on the bandwagon and peddling their wares under the wellness guise or shouting about how a particular extreme diet, deep meditation or hardcore yoga practice has helped them find inner peace and wellbeing, that it begins to feel like an inaccessible, exclusive-to-only-the-very-best, club.
+So many people seem to be jumping on the bandwagon and peddling their wares under the wellness guise or shouting about how a particular extreme diet, deep meditation or hardcore yoga practice has helped them find inner peace and wellbeing, that it begins to feel like an inaccessible, exclusive-to-only-the-very-best, club.

-there is a preconceived notion of wellness as being solely about diet, meditation and yoga, but in reality wellness should simply about keeping yourself well – the opposite of being ill – and ensuring you’re keeping things in balance. often, the concept of wellness seems to be entirely misconstrued and serves only to make people feel worse instead of better, but listening to an episode of pocket pardon my french recently, i heard wellness defined as “a feeling of empowerment and tapping into the joy of life, liberating yourself from a lot of things we ‘tolerate’ without really ever questioning them,” which seemed to be a pretty darn good way to approach things.
+There is a preconceived notion of wellness as being solely about diet, meditation and yoga, but in reality wellness should simply about keeping yourself well – the opposite of being ill – and ensuring you’re keeping things in balance.
+Often, the concept of wellness seems to be entirely misconstrued and serves only to make people feel worse instead of better, but listening to an episode of Pocket Pardon My French recently, I heard wellness defined as “a feeling of empowerment and tapping into the joy of life, liberating yourself from a lot of things we ‘tolerate’ without really ever questioning them,” which seemed to be a pretty darn good way to approach things.

-cutting out dairy has also inadvertently meant that i spent a good portion of my week eating a vegan diet, as it’s easier to opt for vegan alternatives than stress over whether a dish might have a ‘sneaky bit of dairy in it’. it’s a happy sidenote to my pursuit for better skin, and i don’t think that my diet would be quite as balanced – nutritionally or ethically – if i hadn’t made such a lifestyle change in pursuit of personal wellbeing. although veganism is another trendy topic in the wellbeing world these days, i think that attitudes are changing and there’s a little less pressure to be a full-time vegan and more acceptance towards part-time veganism being a step forward all round.
+Cutting out dairy has also inadvertently meant that I spent a good portion of my week eating a vegan diet, as it’s easier to opt for vegan alternatives than stress over whether a dish might have a ‘sneaky bit of dairy in it‘.
+It’s a happy sidenote to my pursuit for better skin, and I don’t think that my diet would be quite as balanced – nutritionally or ethically – if I hadn’t made such a lifestyle change in pursuit of personal wellbeing.
+Although veganism is another trendy topic in the wellbeing world these days, I think that attitudes are changing and there’s a little less pressure to be a full-time vegan and more acceptance towards part-time veganism being a step forward all round.

-there’s a term i’ve heard recently that i think encapsulates this idea perfectly: the wellness ratio.
+There’s a term I’ve heard recently that I think encapsulates this idea perfectly: the wellness ratio.

 20% butcher bought meat, 80% supermarket bought.